a-martyn/awd-lstm/README.md

 ## Discussion

-What explains the discrepancy between this result and the authors'?
-There are a few known discrepancies worth noting:
+What explains the disparity between this result and the authors'?
+A few notable discrepancies worth noting:

 #### Weight tying